HowToSD/ComfyUI-Data-Analysis/docs/ug.md

 # User's Guide
 ## Basic Concepts
-### How DataFrames is passed between nodes
-DataFrames are transmitted as JSON strings.
-When a DataFrame enters a node, it is reconstructed by deserializing the JSON string.
-Upon exiting, it is serialized back into a JSON string.

-Pandas's Index object is also processed the same way.
-For example, Pandas Columns and Pandas Index node return labels in a serialized Index format.

-### How to connect nodes for DataFrame JSON strings
+### How to connect nodes for DataFrame
-To connect the DataFrame JSON string output from one Pandas node to another, move the wire toward the top-left of the text field.
+To connect the DataFrame output from one Pandas node to another, move the wire toward the top-left of the text field.
 You may need to hover around the corner to find the correct connection point.

 ### How to add a node
 You can right-click, select **Add Node**, go to **Data Analysis**, and look for the following nodes:

+**Note**
+This page was initially created using an older version of ComfyUI Data Analysis, so some of screenshots contain the names of deprecated nodes.
+Use the node name in text if there is any mismatch between text and screenshots.

 ### List of nodes
 **Data loading, creation, saving**